openscopeproject/InteractiveHtmlBom/README.md

 General software bug reporting rules apply, make sure to describe in most clear terms the following:

-1. KiCad version used
+1. KiCad version used.
--   What the steps to reproduce the issue are
+2. What are the steps to reproduce the issue.
--   What is the observed behavior
+3. What is the observed behavior.
--   What is expected behavior
+4. What is expected behavior.

 In most cases I imagine issues will be of 2 types: 1) plugin crashes and nothing is created and 2) board or parts of it are not rendered correctly.